 This Carrot review will cover 5 major areas…

 The goal is to show you why I like Carrot for generating motivated seller, and cash buyer leads online.

 I will go into how to make your Carrot website look different if there are already Carrot websites in your market and some of my favorite features.

-Here is an example of an Carrot website…
+Here is an example of a Carrot website…

 Is Carrot easy to use?

 We may as well start with the most subjective part of this review.
-The answer is 100%, it depends.
+The answer is 100% it depends.
 Hear me out.
-Carrot is not a system where you turn it on and your business is suddenly transformed.
+Carrot is not a system where you turn it on, and your business is suddenly transformed.
 That type of tool DOESN’T exist.
-But if you want to build on a platform that makes it really easy to track links, create custom content, and converts at a high level…keep reading.
+But if you want to build on a platform that makes it really easy to track links, create custom content, and convert at a high level…keep reading.